 Prior to the Dragon’s Den taping, I had only heard of Jesse Haymen and his inspiring idea of the Movember Campaign.
 My friend Justin Conners arranged for us to connect via phone and in our first call, I asked him if he wanted to go on an adventure with me, his response?
 “I’m in”.
 I only actually met him in person the day of the Dragon’s Den taping.
 We had 40 minutes to talk out our game plan and I honestly could not have had a better beard model.

-What totally worked for me is that in his Movember “off season” he grows a full and fabulous beard.
+What totally worked for me is that in his Movember “off-season” he grows a full and fabulous beard.
 Up until that moment of my pitch to the Dragon’s he had never used any product on his facial hair so his very first experience was to try it on camera.
-I found myself getting so caught up in some of the interaction on stage that I forgot what I was there for (this explains me standing there with my mouth open).
+I found myself getting so caught up in some of the interactions on stage that I forgot what I was there for (this explains me standing there with my mouth open).

 This is a man with a deep conviction for helping people and I couldn’t have had a better example of what our product stands for to pitch with me that day.